TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.06.md

      newsracks shall be installed parallel to the nearest curb line.
-Newsracks may be clustered back-to-back to form two rows provided that the rows are parallel to the nearest curb line and further provided that the newsracks otherwise comply with the provisions of this By-law.
+Newsracks may be clustered back-to-back to form two rows provided that the rows are parallel to the nearest curb line, that the town permit is visible from the public way and that the newsracks otherwise comply with the provisions of this By-law.

 (c)  Newsracks may only be attached or secured to
      town-owned property with the  express permission of